 Even Congressman Ron Dellums, who helped lead the fight both against the battleship program and the cruise missile, has now signed his support to the Mayor’s proposal.
 According to Lee Halterman, Dellums’s head staffer, “since the battle was lost to stop those programs, it’s now Dellums responsibility to bring in as much of the economic benefits from it as he can to the 8th District.”
 In other words, if you can’t beat ‘em, join ‘em!
 Halterman did indicate that in light of the opposition and safety issues beginning to emerge, Dellums will be re-examining his position.

-Peace Navy obstructs USS Missouri during contentious campaign to homeport the Missouri in San Francisco during the 1980s.
+Peace Navy obstructs USS Missouri in 1986 during contentious campaign to homeport the Missouri in San Francisco throughout the 1980s.

 Photo: Bob Heifetz, Peace Navy

 <iframe src="https://archive.org/embed/SaulBloomOnNukesTheUssMissouri" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 Saul Bloom describes his own history with Greenpeace and opposing the homeporting of the USS Missouri in San Francisco during the 1980s.